KJeynesCupper/RNA-seq-Preproccesing/README.md

 This will produce the raw count files (non-normalised) for each replicate.
 As well as summary statistics for different steps.

 ## Pull metrics
-Download, amend and run the `Extract_metrics.sh` script to generate txt files containing information on number of reads in raw/trimmed FASTQ files, and get mapping stats for each sample.
+Download, amend and run the `3_extract_metrics.sh` script to generate txt files containing information on number of reads in raw/trimmed FASTQ files, and get mapping stats for each sample.